10,00 €

 Being a Gurubesar is challenging because people look up to you and forget that you are also just a human being.

-Being a Gurubesar is a role that comes with prestige and respect.
-People look up to you for wisdom, guidance, and inspiration.
-They see you as a source of inexhaustible knowledge and an example of the highest human qualities.
-However, this esteem carries a weight that is often overlooked by those who look up to you.
+Being a Gurubesar is a calling that carries both prestige and reverence.
+People look to you for wisdom, guidance, and inspiration.
+They see in you a reservoir of inexhaustible knowledge, a living embodiment of integrity, and an example of the highest human virtues.
+Yet, behind this admiration lies a weight that is seldom understood by those who gaze upward.

 I do not want to stand on a pedestal, but I am there nonetheless because only others can put me there.
 I cannot place myself on it.